Consciousness as Assembled Time

 A Graded View of Mind

 This framing dissolves the false binary of conscious vs. non-conscious.
+Instead, we see that Assembly Depth is the gradient, but Self-Representation is the phase transition.

 The Reframing

-Consciousness is not a flame carried forward by time.
-It is a momentary structure that carries time within it.
-It does not move through time; it assembles time into itself.
+A better metaphor is this: Consciousness is not a flame carried forward by time; it is a momentary structure that carries time within it.

 Standing at the Edge